 When is the next Story Blasting?
 Glad you asked.
-We will story blast on Thursday, May 18, 2017 meeting at the Murray City Park at 296 E. Murray Park Ave., Murray, UT at 6:00pm before splitting into partners or small groups and sharing stories in the Murray neighborhoods.
-This address at the Murray City Park is near Pavilion #5 and the Parks and Recreation Building.
+We will story blast on Thursday, May 16, 2018 meeting at the Murray City Park at 495 E. 5300 S., Murray, UT at 6:00pm before splitting into partners or small groups and sharing stories in the Murray neighborhoods.
+This address at the circle-shaped parking lot near the Pavilions where the daytime festival will be held the following week.
 At 7:00pm, we leave whatever neighborhood we story-blasted and return to our starting location at the Murray City Park to share our experiences and celebrate.
 We are done by 7:30pm.

 7 Key Elements of Successful Story Blasting:

 - About two days before Story Blasting, put out fliers to let people know the range of time that people will be telling stories.
 Make it clear that this is a random act of art.
 This could be coupled with a marketing strategy for an event but stay away from selling anything.
 This is more about the storytelling than anything else.

 - Gather all participating storytellers (also known as “story blasters”) at one place with some refreshments and bottled water.
 Have a “rah-rah” feel and do a story cheer or something inspiring.